 Denmark has an established youth-system designed to help young people up to the age of 25 make the transition from compulsory school to youth education, or alternatively, to the labour market.
 The system has existed since 2004.
 The Danish Government’s core objective is to make it easier for young people to make realistic and sustainable decisions about learning opportunities and careers for their own sake and for the good of the society surrounding them.

-Guidance activities include discussing each individual pupil’s plan, holding group sessions and providing general information about future education or career options.
-The guidance centres cooperate closely with primary and lower secondary schools, local businesses and public employment services (job centres).
+Within this framework, 45 youth guidance centres have been set up throughout the country.
+The centres whose administrative costs are approximately € 70 million yearly are fully funded by the Danish municipalities.
+The guidance include: discussing each individual pupils plan, having group sessions and providing general information about future education and career possibilities.
+The guidance centres cooperate closely with primary and lower secondary schools, local businesses and public employment services.

 23 Danish municipalities give vulnerable children and young people an opportunity to join different kinds of leisure activities such as sports, music education, scout associations etc. The children and young people with parents who do not have economic, social or personal resources to support their children are assisted in taking part in leisure-time activities.
 Initiatives are planned to further promote the use of activity green cards as part of the Danish Government’s coordinated effort to ensure early support for vulnerable children.